 DCA entered into a management, operations and maintenance services contract with a third party vendor for the administration of the Guam Museum.
 The Agreement is for two years with an option to extend for an additional three years subject to availability of funding.
 The contract requires that all admission and event fees, membership fees, endowments, donations, corporate contributions, local, federal and private grants, government of Guam appropriations and other revenue streams shall be deposited into a special and separate account within the DCA specifically for museum operations from which all compensation to the contractor for award fees shall be paid.
-As the Guam Museum has not commenced operations as of September 30, 2016, the bank account was not established.
+The bank account was established in June 2017.